adamcbrewer/modus-operandi/responsive-design.md

 #### On prototyping…

-I’ll build prototypes only if working to an iterative process or if the budget allows, but generally it’s a ‘this is how I think it’ll work’ and then just go for it.
+I’ll build prototypes only if working to an iterative process or if the budget allows, but generally it’s a case of ‘this is how I think it’ll work’ and then just go for it.
 Responsive design is actually very easy, it’s only the functionality and special, creative features that complicate things.
 If I know enough of the project and don’t see any major problem areas then prototypes aren’t needed as there’s very little to worry about.

 ## Words from Others